mbarr564/New-SubredditHTMLArchive/README.md

-If you don't usually run scripts, you'll need to run [PowerShell](https://docs.microsoft.com/en-us/learn/modules/introduction-to-powershell/): WinKey+R, type powershell, hit Enter.
+If you don't usually run scripts, you'll need to run [PowerShell](https://docs.microsoft.com/en-us/learn/modules/introduction-to-powershell/): WinKey+R, type **powershell**, hit Enter.
 In the taskbar at screen bottom, right-click the blue icon with >_ on it, choose 'Run as Administrator'.
 Then at the console prompt (PS C:\Users\username>), type **Set-ExecutionPolicy AllSigned**, hit Enter.
 Then type Y, and hit Enter to confirm.
 You can now close the second (Administrator titled) window.